Rahul02M/Dices-Game/README.md

 #  React Dice Game 🎲

 React Dice Game is a simple dice rolling application built using ReactJS and styled components.It allows users to roll dice and view the results.
+Happy coding! 🚀
 - Simple & basic appliction for beginners!

 !!Rules 👍